Nigerian court dismisses oil export claims against Eni, Petrobras

-LAGOS, May 8 (Reuters) - A Nigerian court on Wednesday dismissed government claims that subsidiaries of Eni and Petrobras illegally exported crude oil to the United States, but a lawyer representing authorities in the West African country said an appeal would be launched.
+LAGOS (Reuters) - A Nigerian court on Wednesday dismissed government claims that subsidiaries of Eni and Petrobras illegally exported crude oil to the United States, but a lawyer representing authorities in the West African country said an appeal had been launched.

 Crude oil sales are the mainstay of Africa’s biggest economy, making up two-thirds of the country’s revenue and around 90 percent of foreign-exchange earnings.